Deploy your ASP.NET app to an Azure cloud service

 Choose + Release and select Create Release.

-Select the build you just completed in the highlighted drop-down list and choose Create.
+Check that the build you just completed is selected and choose Create.

 Choose the release link in the popup message.
 For example: "Release Release-1 has been created".